ApollusEHS-OSS/serverless-pipeline/README.md

 # Overview
-This project integrates AWS Lambda with API Gateway as the interface to demonstrate serverless architecture.
-It also demonstrates the use of CodePipeline with Lambdas to continuously deliver changes made in the source code in a serverless manner.
+This project provides a pipeline for running Express apps on AWS Lambda with API Gateway as the interface in a  serverless architecture.
+It also uses CodePipeline with Lambdas to continuously deliver changes made in the source code in a serverless manner.

 # Architecture Overview
-The application is split into 2 separate parts for deployment:
+The application is deployed in 2 parts:

 * **API** - deployed as a Lambda function using API Gateway for the front end.
 * **Static Content** - deployed into an S3 bucket with website hosting enabled.